-Currently, the VA’s Office of Blind Rehabilitation Services estimates that there are more than a million veterans with low vision and around 130,000 Veterans in the U.S. who are legally blind.
-As veterans from the Korean and Vietnam wars age, those figures are expected to exponentially increase due to various age-related eye conditions.
+Currently, the VA’s Office of Blind Rehabilitation Services estimates that there are more than a million veterans with low vision and around 130,000 legally blind Veterans in the U.S. As veterans from the Korean and Vietnam wars age, those figures are expected to exponentially increase due to various age-related eye conditions.

 How the VA Rates for Blindness